Family delivers poinsettias to spread Christmas cheer

-KENESAW — Honoring a family member who died after starting the tradition in Colorado, three Hastings women brought poinsettias to residents at Premiere Estates of Kenesaw Friday as a way to spread Christmas cheer.
+KENESAW — Three Hastings women delivered poinsettias to residents at Premier Estates of Kenesaw on Friday as a way to spread Christmas cheer and to honor a family member who died after starting the tradition in Colorado.

-Dusty Maul, her mother-in-law Jo Maul and cousin Ellie Friend delivered about 45 poinsettias to residents at the assisted living facility.
-Along with each poinsettia was included a card with tips on how to care for the plant and the origins of the cause.
+Dusty Maul; her mother-in-law, Jo Maul; and cousin, Ellie Friend, delivered about 45 poinsettias to residents at Premier Estates.

+A card was included along with each poinsettia with tips on how to care for the plant and the origins of the cause.

-Dusty said she was delighted to see how thankful people seemed when handed the traditional holiday plant.
+Dusty said she was delighted to see how thankful residents seemed when handed the traditional holiday plant.

 “They really brightened up,” she said.